CubCare blogs.

 Breast tenderness fluctuates with oestrogen sensitivity.
 It can ease and return.

-Symptoms move.
+Symptoms shift.

 This is the question underneath the search.